QuantEcon/lecture-python-intro/lectures/french_rev.md

 * government creditors (i.e., owners of government bonds)

-When the French government had confronted a similar situation around 1720 after King  Louis XIV's Wars had left it with a debt crisis, it had ``solved'' the problem at the expense of government creditors, i.e., by defaulting enough of its debt to bring  reduce interest payments down enough to balance the budget.
+When the French government had confronted a similar situation around 1720 after King  Louis XIV's Wars had left it with a debt crisis, it had sacrificed the interests of
+government creditors, i.e., by defaulting enough of its debt to bring  reduce interest payments down enough to balance the budget.

 Somehow, in 1789, creditors of the French government were more powerful than they had been in 1720.